 Why Understanding Your Billing Cycle Is Important

-• Understanding your billing cycle will help you budget more effectively.
+• Understanding your billing cycle may help you budget more effectively.
 Because you know when you have to pay your credit card bill, you can set money aside to make your payments on time.
 You can request your due date be moved a bit to better suit your cash flow, if needed.

-• It will help you monitor your credit card balance more effectively.
+• It will help you monitor your credit card balance more efficiently.
 That purchase you made today might not appear on the last statement issued, but it will appear on the next one.
 You may use your cycle’s timing to schedule purchases for the optimal time in terms of keeping your balance due in check.

 The Takeaway

-Your credit card billing cycle is the period of time between one billing statement’s closing date to the next.
-This period usually lasts between 28 and 31 days and should be as close as possible to the same length every month.
-Be sure to pay at least the minimum by the due date to avoid penalties and fees, not to mention hurting your credit score.
 You can request that your due date be moved, if that would help you better manage your budget, and you will likely have a few days’ grace period in which to pay your bill without getting hit with additional charges.
 Given how high credit card interest rates can be, knowing and following your billing cycle is an important part of being financially responsible.

 FAQ